 As puppies, try to take them out for at least 15 to 30 minutes of exercise two to three times a day.

 This can be extended time to play when you take them out to the bathroom or can be a long walk a few times a day.

 As your Goldendoodle ages, the type of exercise time will change from playing catch and running in the park to a short easy stroll around the block.

-All this exercise can cause problems on your Goldendoodle’s joints.
+All this exercise can cause problems with your Goldendoodles’ joints.
 Try to teach them to keep all their feet on the floor when they are running and playing.

-If they love to jump, try to limit them jumping on and off furniture, couches, beds, stairs, and other high surfaces.
-This repetitive high impact motion can cause lots of problems and can damage their developing joints
+If they love to jump, try to limit them from jumping on and off furniture, couches, beds, stairs, and other high surfaces.
+This repetitive high-impact motion can cause lots of problems and can damage their developing joints

 What are suitable types of exercises for a Goldendoodle puppy